 Breaking the mould: No one thinks big of you

 The RTA website eloquently describes the pinkie heuristic as meaning, “slow down and stop acting recklessly”.
 To be more candid, most people recognise it as a symbol identifying the compensatory actions of a man with a small penis.

 Academically speaking, it uses the Theory of Planned Behaviour to focus on a key disjuncture between protagonists’ beliefs about the consequences of their anti-social road behaviour and the normative beliefs held by significant referents.

-It then uses shame to motivate compliance to the social norm.
+It then uses shame to motivate compliance with the social norm.
 Studies of the use of fear, guilt and shame appeals have found that “shame is particularly effective in advertising directed at young people” (2010).
-They also find that of the three, it is shame which “leads to conformance to social norms”.
+They also find that of the three, it is shame, that “leads to conformance to social norms”.

 Deconstructing the campaign